What I’m thrifting for….

 What to look for in Thrift Stores – Vintage and Antique Decor

-My number 1 most exciting find in a thrift store is always something vintage or antique.
+My number one most exciting find in a thrift store is always something vintage or antique.
 Whether it’s a piece of furniture or tableware, getting a great deal is always fun.

-This chippy vintage cabinet was by far my best deal from last year.
-Finding a piece like this for only $35.00 is very rare and I was thrilled.
+This chippy vintage cabinet was by far my best deal from a couple of years ago.
+Finding a piece like this for only $35.00 is very rare, and I was thrilled.
 Even though I didn’t know what I was going to do with it, I quickly loaded it into my vehicle.

 When looking for specific items, you may spend more but will have better luck at Antique Shops, Barn Sales, and other authentic vintage shopping venues.

-What is the difference in Thrift Store shopping and Antique Shopping
+What Is The Difference Between Thrift Store Shopping and Antique Shopping

 Simply put, if I find a deal at a thrift store and it’s on my list of “I’m always looking for”, I’ll buy it even if I don’t have a clue where I’ll use it right now.